MikeDigitize/Unique-string-permutation/README.md

 perm.js
 ```

-Loop through each character finding every single combination of it with the remaining letters, including duplicates, and return as a Set, which allows only unique values, spread into an array.
+Loop through each character finding every single combination with the remaining letters, including duplicates, and return as a Set, which allows only unique values, spread into an array.

 ```javascript
 let results = [];